yiisoft/yii2/docs/guide/db-active-record.md

 $orders = Order::find()->joinWith('books.author')->all();
 ```

-Behind the scene, Yii will first execute a JOIN SQL statement to bring back the primary models
+Behind the scenes, Yii will first execute a JOIN SQL statement to bring back the primary models
 satisfying the conditions applied to the JOIN SQL.
 It will then execute a query for each relation
 and populate the corresponding related records.